Skip to content

 Handling running out of temp disk space

-Installation will require a fair bit of space on ~/.cache and your $TMPDIR (/tmp by default, if $TMPDIR is not set).
-If you get the error OSError: [Errno 28] No space left on device during installation, you may need to do one or both of these operations: - export TMPDIR=/path/to/a/large/tmp/space (or maybe export TMPDIR=.) - mkdir /path/to/a/large/filesystem/.cache; ln -s /path/to/a/large/filesystem/.cache ~/.cache
+Installation will require a fair bit of space on ~/.cache and/or ~/.local, as well as your $TMPDIR (/tmp by default, if $TMPDIR is not set).
+If you get the error OSError: [Errno 28] No space left on device during installation, you may need to do one or more of these operations:

 Install EveryVoice itself